TaxAct® supports Publicly Traded Partnerships (PTPs). Per the IRS Partner's Instructions for Schedule K-1 (Form 1065), page 4:

 Do not report passive income, gains, or losses from a PTP on Form 8582.
 Instead, use the following rules to figure and report on the proper form or schedule your income, gains, and losses from passive activities that you held through each PTP you owned during the tax year.

 - Combine any current year income, gains and losses, and any prior year unallowed losses to see if you have an overall gain or loss from the PTP.
 Include only the same types of income and losses you would include in your net income or loss from a non-PTP passive activity.
 See Pub.
 925, Passive Activity and At-Risk Rules, for more details.

 - If you have an overall gain, the net gain portion (total gain minus total losses) is nonpassive income.
-On the form or schedule you normally use, report the net gain portion as nonpassive income and the remaining income and total losses as passive income and loss.
-To the left of the entry space, enter "From PTP."
-It is important to identify the nonpassive income because the nonpassive portion is included in modified adjusted gross income for purposes of figuring on Form 8582 the "special allowance" for active participation a non-PTP rental real estate activity.
-In addition, the nonpassive income is included in investment income when figuring your investment interest expense deduction on Form 4952.
+On the form or schedule you normally use, report the net gain portion as nonpassive income and the remaining income and the total losses as passive income and loss.
+To the left of the entry space, enter “From PTP.”
+It is important to identify the nonpassive income because the nonpassive portion is included in modified adjusted gross income for purposes of figuring on Form 8582 the “special allowance” for active participation in a non-PTP rental real estate activity.
+In addition, the nonpassive income is included in investment income when figuring your investment interest expense deduction on Form 4952, Investment Interest Expense Deduction.